 Many of these veggies do better in increasingly cooler weather and can even taste sweeter than those same ones grown in the spring.

 Greens: Lettuce, arugula, kale, mustard, spinach, Swiss chard, et al.

 Cabbage family: Cabbage, Chinese cabbage, broccoli, brussels sprouts, cauliflower, kohlrabi, et al.

 Fall is also the time to plant garlic, but you won’t harvest it until the following summer.

 If you have beds/areas that you won’t be putting fall veggies in, planting a cover crop there is a great idea that will definitely improve the soil by spring planting time.

-If you haven’t built a compost bin or pile yet (what are you waiting for?), now’s the time.
+If you haven’t built a compost bin or pile yet, now’s the time.
 You may still have green grass clippings coming from your yard, and you’re probably only weeks away from getting the first fall leaves.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.